This page was last updated: October 20th, 2022

 You can do light activities when your pain has settled.

-Do these exercises 4-5 times a day.
+Do the following exercises 4-5 times a day.
 Repeat each exercise 10 times.

 Take your sling off to do them and don’t forget to take your pain relief 30 minutes before you do them.